-The DIP switch settings on the control are very important and should be set to the appropriate settings prior to making any adjustments to the control through the User Interface.
+The DIP switch settings on the control are very important and should be set to the appropriate settings prior to making an adjustments to the control through the User Inter-face.
 The DIP switch settings change the items that are available to be viewed and / or adjusted in the User Interface.